Fostering Babies – Myth Busting

 It does happen that newborns and infants are taken into care.
 This happens in one of three instances, more typically, and these three instances are:

-- The parents have drug and/or alcohol problems that prevent them from being able to care for the baby, and
+- The parents have drug and/or alcohol problems that prevent them from being able to care for the baby

 - The baby has been given up for adoption by the parents and there is a period between the relinquishment of the baby and the adoptive parents stepping in.

 This means that it is not impossible for foster parents to have a baby placed in their care.
 The placement might be for a short time before the adoptive parents are there.
-It might be for several months or years while the birth parent or parents straighten out their lives.
+It might be for several months or years while the birth parent or parents are fit to take care of children again.

 However, and this is something that any prospective foster carer must know, fostering babies is not a common occurrence.
 Let’s take a look at the reality of fostering in the UK.